How Does Google Rank Videos?

 - Discriminative Tag Learning on YouTube Videos with Latent Sub-tags

-The system described in the patent relies upon a video annotation index to help searchers find videos, or parts of videos that may be relevant to their queries.
+The system described in the patent relies upon a video annotation index to help searchers find videos or parts of videos that may be relevant to their queries.

 The patent filing and the whitepapers provide a much deeper look at the technology behind the similarity searches that could be used to associate images and audio from videos with labels that could be used to match up with keywords.

-It’s possible that the metadata associated with a video, such as title and description may continue to be used by the search engine, but additional data from the content of a video itself can improve the results of a video search considerably.
+It’s possible that the metadata associated with a video, such as a title and description may continue to be used by the search engine, but additional data from the content of a video itself can improve the results of a video search considerably.

 And it might make it easier to find Google’s executive chef on YouTube when he’s featured in a Google Video.